kauzerei/openautolab/building_parts/README.md

 - Developing tank.
 AP developing tank is recommended
 - Beakers for chemicals
 Optional:
-Sous Vide and come water-tight container for heating the beakers with water.
+Sous Vide and some water-tight container for heating the beakers with water.
 ## Problems to solve
 1. Developing tank needs to be connected to the hose and to be somehow agitated.
 Those problems could be solved in a number of ways, I suggest the following way.
 Drill a hole in a bottom of the tank and insert a hose adapter with built-in light trap, which lets liquids through, but does not let the light in.
 Agitate using agitation rod attached to servo.
 In the `mechanics` subdirectory there are part desidns of a light-tight adapter and servo-powered agitator compatible with AP developing tank.
 Parts compatible with other tanks should be designed individually for each one.